coodoo/react-redux-isomorphic-example/README.md

 ## Pay attention to these

+#### Learn from mistakes

+An early implmentation of the example didn't handle data model well in an immutable manner, specificly by manipulating the state and it's content passed to each reducer, hence causing various issues and broke redux-devtools.

+[@gaearon (author of both redux and redux-devtools)](https://github.com/gaearon) was kindly enough to [pointed out those mistakes](https://github.com/coodoo/react-redux-isomorphic-example/issues/9) and provided instructions in great deal, do have a look at those and gain advanced understanding of redux.

+Later the example was migrated to `immutablejs` as it is now today but the goal stays the same.

 #### How client-side routing works

 - __The whole routing implementation is cleanly separated from the view, wrapping everything in a `flux store` (as named `reducer` in redux), this offers an alternative option beside `react-router`__